-The before_destroy call registers the dont_destroy_dave() method as a call-back to be invoked before user objects are destroyed.
+The before\destroy call registers the dont\destroy\dave() method as a callback to be invoked before user objects are destroyed.
 If an attempt is made to destroy the Dave user (for shame), this method raises an exception and the row will not be deleted.

-Active Record defines 16 callbacks.
-Fourteen of these form before/after pairs and bracket some operation on an Active Record object.
-For example, the before_destroy callback will be invoked just before the destroy() method is called, and offer_destroy will be invoked after.
-The two exceptions are offer_find and offer_initialize, which have no corresponding before_xxx callback.
+Active Record defines 20 callbacks.
+Eighteen of these form before/after pairs and bracket some operation on an Active Record object.
+For example, the before\destroy callback will be invoked just before the destroy() method is called, and offer\destroy will be invoked after.
+The two exceptions are after find and after initialize, which have no corresponding before xxx callback.
 (These two callbacks are different in other ways, too, as we'll see later.)

-Figure 15.4 shows how the 14 paired callbacks are wrapped around the basic create, update, and destroy operations on model objects.
+Figure 15.4 shows how the 18 paired callbacks are wrapped around the basic create, update, and destroy operations on model objects.
 Perhaps surprisingly, the before and after validation calls are not strictly nested.

-In addition to these 14 calls, the offer_find callback is invoked after any find operation, and offer_initialize is invoked after an Active Record model object is created.
+In addition to these 18 calls, the after find callback is invoked after any find operation, and offer\initialize is invoked after an Active Record model object is created.